-Encouraging own research, enabling the general population to understand the facts behind digital information processing and spread digital enlightenment is thus mandatory to fight such forms of modern-day technology-based superstition and foster digital enlightenment.
+Encouraging research, enabling the general population to understand the facts behind digital information processing, and spreading digital enlightenment are thus mandatory to fighting such forms of modern-day technology-based superstition and fostering digital enlightenment.

 Even if the information economy has not established itself as a new sector in the economic analysis, it is clear that a shift toward services has taken place within the economic sectors and is continuing.
 A large part of this is likely to be accounted for by the information economy in this sense.